 Better Cotton in Pakistan

 Pakistan is the sixth-largest producer of cotton in the world.
 It also has the third-largest cotton spinning capacity in Asia (after China and India), with thousands of ginning and spinning units producing textile products from cotton.

 As of the 2021-22 season, Pakistan is the third-largest producer of Better Cotton globally.
 We launched a Better Cotton programme in Pakistan in 2009 to help the country’s rapidly developing cotton industry grow cotton more sustainably and improve the livelihoods of the approximately 1.5 million smallholder farmers who rely on cotton for a living.
 As the country moves away from sugar production in anticipation of water-scarce conditions caused by climate change, more farmers are growing cotton since it is naturally more drought resistant.
-Together with our partners, we are supporting more of these farmers to become Better Cotton Farmers — today Pakistan is the second-largest producer of Better Cotton globally.
+Together with our partners, we are supporting more of these farmers to become Better Cotton Farmers.

 Better Cotton Partners in Pakistan